Thousands more satellites could soon be launched into space. Can the federal government keep up?

 Companies currently need to demonstrate that their individual satellites won’t cause collisions to win FCC approval, Weeden said, but some experts want additional regulations that would extend to the constellations as a whole.

 Amazon, meanwhile, also has plans to deploy a large constellation as part of a program it calls Kuiper.
-This month, FCC chairman Ajit Pai wrote on Twitter that the agency would probably approve the company’s application “with conditions.”
+The FCC on Thursday approved Amazon’s plan to put up 3,236 satellites, and the company said it would invest $10 billion in the effort.
 (Amazon founder and chief executive Jeff Bezos owns The Washington Post.)

+“A project of this scale requires significant effort and resources, and, due to the nature of LEO constellations, it is not the kind of initiative that can start small,” Amazon said in a statement.
+"You have to commit.”

 Another company, OneWeb, intends to launch hundreds of satellites for broadband service, despite a bankruptcy filing that led to its acquisition by the British government and an Indian company.